Varsity Line: Rationalisation and extensive section closures

 In 1967, the line between Bicester and Oxford was closed to passengers and, in October 1973, reduced to single track.
 Following that time, for some years the chief use of the line was as a connection from Aylesbury via Claydon LNE Junction to Bletchley for stone trains, refuse trains from the Bristol area, and empty passenger stock movements.
 The freight-only section between Bicester and Bletchley was mothballed by Trainload Freight in 1993 following the closure of the ARC roadstone terminal at Wolverton.
 Until earlier that year, there had been up to three limestone workings from Whatley to Wolverton, plus the daily Avon-Calvert binliner but this had been re-routed via London and Aylesbury.
 The fertiliser flow from Ince and Elton to Akeman Street had ended due to changing modal distribution.
 The Oxford-Bicester section remained open for freight traffic to Bicester Central Ordnance Depot and the reinitated passenger service.

 Revitalisation and renewal, East West Rail

 After the partial closure, portions of the route continued as the Oxford–Bicester line and the Marston Vale line.
-Beginning in 2015, work to revitalise and renew the route began; it hoped that by the end of the 2020s the two university cities will be connected by rail again as the East West Rail link.
+Beginning in 2015, work to revitalise and renew the route began; it hoped that the two university cities will be connected by rail again (as the East West Main Line) before the end of the 2030s.